ranjeet-singh45/Simon-Game/README.md

 # Introduction
 This project is a memory-based game where players must watch and remember sequences and replicate them.
 With each successful round, the sequence becomes longer, challenging the player’s memory.

-#Features
+# Features
-A simple, interactive UI
+  1.A simple, interactive UI

-Color and sound effects for each button press Gradually increasing difficulty as the sequence grows [Additional Features: Add any specific features you implemented, like score tracking, levels, etc.]
+  2.Color and sound effects for each button press

+  3.For each successful completion of round, level will be up by 1(Gradually increasing difficulty as the sequence grows).

 # Getting Started
 ## Prerequisites
   Web Browser (for a web-based game)